Purdue-ECE-32300/lab_book/source/lab_06.md

    ```

 2. Open {file}`T_vs_pos_tgt.slx`.
 Build, connect to target, and run this
    model.
-Connect phase-$a$ to channel 1 of the patch panel.
+Connect phase $a$ to channel 1 of the patch panel.
 A successful build
    will be noted in the {guilabel}`View Diagnostics` window.

 3. The simulation that will run on the host computer is configured as a